vitoriasilva13/vitoriasilva13/README.md

 ### Hello there fellow Devs :v:

 My name is Vitória and I'm a Junior Developer.
-I've been working in constant improvement of skills and slowly creating my personal portifolio.
+I've been working in constant improvement of skills and slowly creating my personal portfolio.
 Here are some facts about me:
 - :mortar_board: Computer Tecnitian
 - :computer: Currently working as a Web Developer
 - 🔭 Software Engineering student at IFG